-- Exit any applications before uninstalling the software. - Log in under an administrator-level privilege when uninstalling the software. - To prevent computer malfunctions, always restart your computer after you have uninstalled the software.
-Re-installing the software without first restarting your computer is particularly likely to result in computer malfunctions.
+- Quit any applications before uninstalling the software. - To uninstall the software, log in with Administrator privileges. - To prevent computer malfunctions, always restart your computer after you have uninstalled the software.
+Re-installing the software without first restarting your computer is particularly likely to result in computer malfunctions. - Display the folder in which the software is saved.